 Needless to say, there are truly a lot of risks whenever anyone decides to invest in a business venture.
 It is not for the faint-hearted, some would say.
 Then again, it does not have to be pit trap of overdue, unpaid bills, exorbitant operational costs and unsatisfactory returns of investment.
 The risk will always be there, but it does not mean that it cannot be mitigated.
 This sordid tale of the new investor going broke even before he hit his stride and actually earns should not have to happen to you.

 Of course, the presumption is that you would have done your research on the business proposal pitched to you before you give your thumbs up for the project and sign on that dotted line on your check.
-If not, then at least make time to ask these questions about your potential venture.
+If not, then at least know these questions to ask before investing.
 The answers to these should help you discern better whether or not it is going to be worth your time, your effort and, of course, your money.

 1) Is the business plan comprehensible and feasible enough for you?